pytorch/tutorials/advanced_source/cpp_export.rst

   make

 where ``/path/to/libtorch`` should be the full path to the unzipped LibTorch distribution.
-If all goes well, it should look something like this:
+If all goes well, it will look something like this:

 .. code-block:: sh